Isaac Carpenter (drummer)

-Isaac Carpenter (born August 29, 1979) is an American musician, producer, and audio engineer.
-He is best known as the former drummer for the alternative rock group Gosling as well as its previous incarnation Loudermilk.
-Currently, Carpenter is the drummer for Awolnation.
+Isaac Heath Carpenter (born August 29, 1979) is an American musician, producer, and audio engineer.
+He is best known as the current drummer for Guns N' Roses, following a decade-long stint with Awolnation.
+He is also the former drummer for the alternative rock group Gosling as well as its previous incarnation Loudermilk.
 He previously played with Duff McKagan's Loaded as well as Adam Lambert's live band and he has performed and/or recorded with The Exies, Ours, Seaspin, Black Lab, Marion Raven, Tyga and Unified Theory among others.

 Biography

 Loudermilk & Gosling (1995–2006)

 In 1995, friends Davey Ingersoll (vocals, guitar), Mark Watrous (guitar), Shane Middleton (bass) and Carpenter formed the hard rock quartet Loudermilk in the Tri-Cities of Washington.
 Initially formed as a Guns N' Roses cover band, with the name .22s and Tulips, in high school, they released their own independent album, Man with Gun Kills Three! in 1998.
 American Recordings heard a demo of theirs and subsequently signed them.
 However, despite touring with famous bands such as Mötley Crüe and Megadeth, they were dropped from the label.
 DreamWorks Records signed them in early 2002.
 Several months later, they recorded and released their first official major label album, The Red Record.

 The group later changed their name to Gosling, after changing their musical style, retaining all members with Watrous switching from guitar to keyboards.
 Influenced by the likes of Sunny Day Real Estate, The Smashing Pumpkins, Pink Floyd and Queen, they released the Gosling EP through The Control Group in August 2004.
 Earlier in the year, they supported Velvet Revolver at The Roxy Theatre in West Hollywood, California.
 They released their debut full-length Here Is... in 2006 through V2 and went on to tour with Rose Hill Drive.

 A cover of David Bowie's "Cat People (Putting Out Fire)" was included on the soundtrack to the film Underworld: Evolution in 2006.